 Rolling Airframe Missile – Modern Ship Self-defense

 The RAM™ guided missile weapon system is the world's most modern ship self-defense weapon and is designed to provide exceptional protection for ships of all sizes.
-It's currently deployed on more than 165 ships in eight countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.
+It's currently deployed on more than 165 ships in 11 countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.

 A supersonic, lightweight, quick-reaction, fire-and-forget weapon, the RAM system is designed to destroy anti-ship missiles.
 Requiring no additional direction upon launch, its passive radio frequency and infrared guidance design provide high-firepower capability for engaging multiple threats simultaneously.
 The missile is continually improved to stay ahead of the ever-evolving threat of anti-ship missiles, helicopters, aircraft and surface craft.

 The Block 2 variant, the latest evolution in the development of the RAM missile, has a larger rocket motor, advanced control section and an enhanced RF receiver capable of detecting the quietest of threat emitters.
 The improvements make the missile two and a half times more maneuverable, with one and a half times the effective intercept range.
 This provides the Block 2 variant with the capability to defeat highly stressing threats, increasing the survivability of the defended ship.

 The MK 44 guided missile round pack and the MK 49 guided missile launching system, which hold 21 missiles, comprise the MK 31 guided missile weapon system.
 The system is designed to be easily integrated into many different ships.
 A variety of existing ship sensors can readily provide the target and pointing information required to engage the anti-ship threat.

 The RAM weapon system is an international cooperative program between the United States and Germany.
 Development, production and maintenance costs are shared among Raytheon and the German companies LFK, DBD and RAMSYS.
 Licensed production of the RAM system's GMRP is also underway in Korea.